alanbem/todocler/README.md

 - Better REST API design - current solution due to ApiPlatform shortcomings is good enough, but IMHO suboptimal.
 - Strong schema for integration events (protobuf, etc)
 - BDD tests
-- I would change `Checklist` to `Project` - unfortunately, `List` is a PHP keyword and can't be used as a class name. `Checklist` was the first thing I came up with.